rossprogram/rossprogram.github.io/bergelson/index.md

 Our first Autumn 2020 meeting was Tuesday, October 13 [in our Zoom room](https://zoom.us/my/rossmath?pwd=R2dSMG1ETDltRVNGT2tvT1hDcEg5dz09).
-We will continue to meet every two weeks, on alternating Tuesdays, at **6:30 PM** Eastern Time.
-The next meeting will be November 24.
+We will continue to meet every other Tuesday at **6:30 PM** Eastern Time.
+The next meeting will be January 5, 2021.